 This model is similar to the merchant cash advance, but repayment is handled through pre-determined daily deductions from the business bank account.
 Once again, the lender knows the exact cost of the credit in advance and need not make allowance for large monthly repayments that would impact heavily on cash flow.

 One of the most difficult obstacles to overcome in obtaining a business loan is the requirement for collateral.
 By working through agencies, lenders can obtain an unsecured line of credit that does not require asset collaterals.
 A maximum credit limit is set, and the business is able to use as much or as little of the line of credit as it needs to at any given time.
 Interest is only levied on the amount of credit actually used.
 A minimum monthly repayment value is agreed in advance.
-This form of financing is particularly helpful to businesses that need credit to cover shorter term expenses.
+Unsecured lines of credit is a type of financing that is particularly helpful to businesses that need credit to cover shorter-term expenses.

 When investigating funding options, small business entrepreneurs would be well-advised to discuss various options with funding specialists in order to determine what kind of funding would be most suitable for their business rather than relying on the traditional bank loan.